Regex Generator — Generate Regular Expressions from Sample Text

 No. A single sample can only reveal the shape of that sample.
 SmartDevBox generates a conservative starter regex and an exact literal fallback, then expects you to review and test the result.

-Which languages does the Regex Generator support?
+Which regex format does the Regex Generator produce?

 Does the regex generation run on the server?